 Low-carb diets like keto have a diuretic effect on your body – as in you’ll pee a lot more!
 You’ll also lose your typical hydration stores since carbs are stored in muscles and the liver as glycogen, which also stores water.
 Once you burn through these stores, you won’t retain as much water as your body is used to retaining.

 One excellent source of keto-friendly electrolytes is bone broth.
-Drink a cup or two per day with some added Himalayan sea salt (packed with minerals!) and bam – daily electrolytes.
+Drink a cup or 2 per day with some added Himalayan sea salt (packed with minerals!) and bam – daily electrolytes.

 A cup of pickle juice is also a great electrolyte supplement – no added salt needed.

-Please note – Maintaining hydration is one of the most important aspects of this diet.
+Maintaining hydration is among the most important aspects of this diet.
 I haven’t found a reliable resource on the amount of each electrolyte required per day, so I can’t make any recommendations for this.
 Please speak to your healthcare professional for recommended electrolyte intake when transitioning into and when maintaining the keto diet.

-Yes, you might experience some unpleasant side effects as your body transitions from burning glucose to burning fat for fuel.
-The biggest side effect to prepare for is the keto flu.
+You might experience some unpleasant side effects as your body transitions from burning glucose to burning fat for fuel.
+The biggest side effect to prepare for is known as the keto flu.

 Fatigue